Hong Kong pro-democracy paper Apple Daily to print last edition on Thursday - News Break

 Apple Daily’s support for democratic rights and freedoms has made it a thorn in Beijing’s side since owner Jimmy Lai, a self-made tycoon who was smuggled from mainland China into Hong Kong on a fishing boat at the age of 12, started it in 1995.

-While viewed as tawdry at times by some of its critics, supporters championed Apple Daily as a beacon of media freedom in the Chinese-speaking world.
-It is read by dissidents and a more liberal Chinese diaspora - repeatedly challenging Beijing's authoritarianism.
+While viewed as tawdry at times by some of its critics, the tabloid has served as a beacon of media freedom in the Chinese-speaking world, read by dissidents and a more liberal Chinese diaspora - repeatedly challenging Beijing’s authoritarianism.

 Lai, whose assets have been frozen, has been in jail since December on charges of taking part in unauthorised assemblies, stemming from pro-democracy protests.

-Some rights groups, media organisations and Western governments have criticised the action against the newspaper. [nL2N2O50WU]
+Rights groups, media organisations and Western governments have criticised the action against the newspaper.

 “It will put a lot of pressure on all those who write reports or editorials,” said Ronson Chan, head of the Hong Kong Journalists’ Association.
 “We just don’t know what the red line is.”